Nonlinear Unsteady Vortex-Lattice Vortex-Particle Method with Adaptive Wake Conversion for Rotorcraft Aerodynamics: Numerical Methods

 where $\mathbf{x}_{i}(t)$ and $\bm{\Gamma}_{i}(t)$ are the position and vorticity intensity, respectively, of the $i$-th particle. $\zeta_\sigma(\mathbf{x})$ is a smooth function, where $\sigma$ is the smoothing radius that is greater than the distance between particles to guaranty the convergence of VPM \cite{Beale1986}.
 In this work, the 3D Gaussian distribution is adopted as the smooth function:

-the parameter $\sigma$ is defined as the maximum distance from all neighboring particles in both streamwise and spanwise directions, and it remains constant throughout the simulation.
+the parameter $\sigma$ is defined as the maximum distance from all neighboring particles in both the streamwise and spanwise directions, and it remains constant throughout the simulation.

-Based on Eq.~\eqref{eq9}, the evolution of viscous vortex particles can be represented by the system of ordinary differential equations in convection-diffusion form,
+Based on Eq.~\eqref{eq1}, the evolution of viscous vortex particles can be represented by the system of ordinary differential equations in convection-diffusion form,

-where $i = 1, \ldots, N_p$, for all particles.
+where $i = 1, \ldots, N_p$ for all particles.
 The first equation, which describes the convection of the $i$-th vortex particle transported by the local flow velocity, is adopted to update the particle positions.
-The second equation expresses the effect of vortex stretching and diffusion on the vorticity intensity of the $i$-th vortex particle, with the vortex stretching term in Eq.~\eqref{eq13} employing a transposed scheme, as it provides the same information as the classical scheme while conserving total vorticity \cite{Wincklemans1989}.

-In the present work, the particle positions and the vorticity intensity are advanced in time using the low-storage 3\textsuperscript{rd}-order Runge-Kutta scheme \cite{Williamson1980}.
-The particle-to-particle induced velocity can be approximated as:
+The second equation expresses the effect of vortex stretching and diffusion on the vorticity intensity of the $i$-th vortex particle.
+In this work, both the particle positions and the vorticity intensity are advanced in time using the low-storage third-order Runge-Kutta scheme \cite{Williamson1980}.
+A Cartesian fast multipole method (FMM) is used to accelerate the calculation of the induced velocity and its gradient for vortex particles, reducing the numerical complexity from $O(N^2)$ to $O(N)$ \cite{Proulx-Cabana2022}.